Marlyn-Mayienga/BookStore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# BookStore

-> Description the project.
+> The Bookstore is a website that allows you to:

+- Display a list of books.
+- Add a book.
+- Remove a selected book using React and Redux.

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- React.
+Javascript, HTML, CSS
+- Bootstrap, Webpack, Gitflow, SCSS

 ## Live Demo (if available)